libAtoms/QUIP/README.md

    is recursive,  so 'init_args=IP --help'  will then proceed  to list the types of interatomic potentials (IP) that are available.

-6) Some functionality is only available if you check out other packages within the QUIP tree, e.g. the ThirdParty (DFTB parameters, TTM3f water model), GAP (Gaussian Approximation Potential models) and GAP-filler (Gaussian Approximation Potential model training).
+Some functionality is only available if you check out other packages within the QUIP tree, e.g. the ThirdParty (DFTB parameters, TTM3f water model), GAP (Gaussian Approximation Potential models) and GAP-filler (Gaussian Approximation Potential model training).

-## Code Philosophy

-We try to strike a compromise between readability of code and efficiency, and think of QUIP/libAtoms as a "developer's code": nice when you want to try new ideas quickly, but not competitive in efficiency with other major md codes such as LAMMPS, Gromacs etc. We use several extensions to the Fortran 95 standard in order to make the coding style more object oriented.
-Several compilers support all the necessary extensions in their recent versions, e.g. GNU v4.4 and later.
-Support in the Intel compiler suite is there in principle, but not every recent version has correct implementation, although we have not encountered many problems past version 11.